WebAssembly/component-model/design/mvp/examples/SharedEverythingDynamicLinking.md

 [explainer](../Explainer.md).
 In particular, dynamically-linked modules must not share linear memory across component instance boundaries.
-For example, we want the static dependency graph on the left to produce the runtime instance graph on the right: create the runtime instance graph on the right:
+For example, we want the static dependency graph on the left to produce the runtime instance graph on the right:

 <p align="center"><img src="./images/shared-everything-dynamic-linking.svg" width="600"></p>

-Here, `libc` defines and exports a linear memory that is imported by the other moudle instances contained within the same component instance.
+Here, `libc` defines and exports a linear memory that is imported by the other module instances contained within the same component instance.
 Thus, at runtime, the composite application creates *three* instances of the `libc` module (creating *three* linear memories) yet contains only *one* copy of the `libc` code.
 This use case is tricky to implement in many module systems where